by Angelo Codevilla

 – – –

-Angelo M. Codevilla is a senior fellow of the Claremont Institute, professor emeritus of international relations at Boston University and the author of To Make And Keep Peace (Hoover Institution Press, 2014).
+Angelo M. Codevilla is a distinguished fellow of the Center for American Greatness.
+He is professor emeritus of international relations at Boston University and the author of To Make And Keep Peace (Hoover Institution Press, 2014).